2023 tours sold out! 2024 dates and prices coming soon

 - The tour comprises 15 nights/16 days.
 The itinerary is a full one to ensure value for money, however some free periods are built in.
 The opportunity exists to extend your trip by extra nights at our hotel in Casablanca before, and/or at our riad in Marrakech after the tour;

 - Cultural, environmental and economically sustainable travel is important to us.
-To this end, we: engage local city guides; patronise local women’s co-ops, social enterprises, not-for-profits and fair trade associations where possible.
+To this end, we: engage local city guides; patronise local women’s co-operatives, social enterprises, not-for-profits and fair trade associations where possible.
 We provide as many opportunities as possible to buy directly from artisans, cutting out the middle man where we can.
 A $50 donation to a local women’s charity is part of your tour cost – we choose a different charity for each tour.
 We partner with a well-respected and well-resourced local tour operator whose values align with ours;

 - retreat|recreate’s tour groups comprise women from all over the globe and embrace all ages (over 18), ethnicities, orientations and personalities.
 Flexibility and a sense of humour are essential when travelling as part of a group.